ComponentsImages

 Resize, align, and manage the image

-Hover over the image to reveal controls:
+Hover over an image to reveal controls:

 • Top-left badge: Shows current image dimensions (width × height).